How to Drop a Pumping Session Without Losing Milk Supply: Complete Guide for Nursing Moms

 • Best for: High producers who track output carefully and want precise control

-• Tip: Stop pumping when you reach your target ounces, even if milk is still flowing
+• Tip: Stop pumping when you reach your target ounces, even if milk is still flowing.
+Focus on maintaining nutritional feeding goals despite fewer sessions.

 Method 4: Bringing Sessions Together (5-7 days)

-Gradually move two pumping sessions closer by 15-30 minutes daily until they merge into one.
+Parenting advice and lactation consultant support can guide this adjustment.
+Gradually move two breastfeeding pumping sessions closer by 15-30 minutes daily until they merge into one.
 This gentle approach allows your body to slowly adjust to longer stretches between pumps.

 • Day 1: Move sessions 15-30 minutes closer (3pm→3:15pm, 6pm→5:45pm)